MP for Wycombe

 Secretary of State for Environment, Food and Rural Affairs

-“A party-loyal MP who rarely rebels but often misses votes.”
+“A highly loyal Labour MP who rarely rebels but has notably low attendance at votes.”

-She has three declared financial interests: two entries for gifts, benefits and hospitality from UK sources, and one miscellaneous entry.
+Declared financial interests include gifts, benefits and hospitality from UK sources (two entries) and a miscellaneous entry.

 Generated 21 February 2026